Audiohotshot/fretgenerator360/README.md

 This Addin for Fusion360 is meant for making fretboards for guitars.

 Version:
-It still is in Beta-phase as it contains no validationcheck on negative or outrages big numbers, yet.
+It still is in big, big Beta-phase as it contains no validationcheck on negative or insane big numbers, yet.

+Know issues: no validationcheck on negative or insane big numbers, yet.
+So just use realistic numbers and you'll be fine.

-You can enter the scale of the fretboard; it wil draw the whole scale including the frets.
-It also draws the line for the tremolopart so you know where (when slanted) the exact position of the trem is.
+You can enter the scale of the fretboard; it wil draw the whole board including the frets.
+It also draws the line for the tremolo-part so you know what (when slanted) the exact direction of the trem is.

 Options: